 6 cups water

-Soak bean thread noodles and dried fungus in separate bowls of warm tap water for 10 minutes.
-Drain noodles and fungus.
-Cut noodles into shorter strands and chop fungus into fine pieces.
+Soak the bean thread noodle and dried fungus in separate bowls of warm tap water for 10 minutes.
+Drain the noodles and fungus.
+Cut the noodles into shorter strands and chop the fungus into fine pieces.

-Slice shrimp in half lengthwise and then mince well.
+Slice the shrimp in half lengthwise and then mince well.

-Put meat, shrimp, noodles, fungus, onions, scallions into large bowl.
-Add fish sauce and black pepper.
+Transfer the ground meat, shrimp, noodles, fungus, onions, and scallions into large bowl.
+Add 2/3 Tbsp fish sauce and the ground black pepper.
 Combine all ingredients together mixing well.
-Spoon meat mixture into the bitter melon.
-Pack the meat inside the core filling it completely.
+Spoon the meat mixture into the bitter melon.
+Pack the meat mixture inside the core filling it completely.
 Continue until all the bitter melon pieces are stuffed.
 If there’s leftover filling, make little meatballs.

-In a large sauce pan, bring 6 cups water to a boil.
-Add fish sauce to season the water.
-Drop stuffed bitter melon pieces (and any meatballs) into the pot.
-Let broth come to a boil again.
-Skim off the meat bubbles with a ladle or spoon.
+Bring 6 cups water to a boil in a large pot.
+Add the remaining 2 Tbsp fish sauce to season the water.
+Transfer the stuffed bitter melon pieces (and any meatballs) into the pot.
+Let the broth come to a boil again.
+Skim off the bubbles with a ladle or spoon and discard.
 (This helps to keep the broth clear.)
-Reduce the heat and cover the pot.
+Reduce the heat to Low and cover the pot.
 Simmer for 15 minutes.

 Yields: 4-6 servings